dh4gan/taktent/README.md

 This package is therefore a flexible framework in which to simulate and test different SETI strategies, both as an Observer and as a Transmitter.
 It is primarily designed with radio SETI in mind, but is sufficiently flexible to simulate all forms of electromagnetic SETI.

+If you want to use this in a publication, please get in touch with me!

 ![](doc/xymovie.gif)